webix-hub/docs/data/datatree/checkboxes.md

 <br>

-To provide 3-state behaviour for tree checkboxes you should set the api/treestatecheckbox_threestate_config.md property to *true*:
+To provide 3-state behavior for tree checkboxes you should set the api/treestatecheckbox_threestate_config.md property to *true*:

 {{snippet
-	Activating 3-state behaviour for checkboxes
+	Activating 3-state behavior for checkboxes
 }}
 ~~~js
 tree = new webix.ui({